mayanktripathi4u/Journey-To-Elixir/Concepts-And-FAQ/actors.md

 ## Using Factorial
 Refer [code](/Basic/05_actor_factorial.exs)

-To run this, open terminal.
+To run this,
+1. Open terminal.

+2. Start IEx and load the file:

 ```sh
 cd Basic/